IMCAT - Concerns and Goals for 86th Legislative Session

 Any support for studying or mandating items for publishers that increase quality control for software and other technology would be greatly appreciated.

-Proclamation 2021 calls for English and Spanish prekindergarten systems.
+The SBOE issued Proclamation 2021 at its June 2019 meeting to call for English and Spanish prekindergarten systems.
+The adoption of materials under Proclamation 2021 is scheduled to occur in November 2020.
 The adopted materials are scheduled to go into classrooms in the 2021–22 school year.

 Proclamation 2020 Freight